vinamra-test2/MCP-Universe-Research-0030/README.md

-# MCP-Universe-Research-0030
+# MCP-Universe-Research
-A comprehensive evaluation framework for LLMs to use the novel MCP technique
+A comprehensive evaluation framework for LLMs to use the novel MCP technique.